niklasp/substrate-multichain-next/README.md

 # Next.js & NextUI Template

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2) Wirkung with polkadot JS and polkadot Browser extension.

 ## Technologies Used